CP2104 USB-to-Serial Adapter Carrier

 This board uses 3.45 V signal levels by default, but the signal pins can tolerate higher voltages, allowing the adapter to be used with 5 V systems that see 3.45 V as a logic high.
 The green LED on the SUSPEND line indicates an active USB connection when lit.

 The adapter looks like a standard virtual serial port (COM port) to the computer’s operating system, which means it can be used with any software designed to work with a serial port (even a legacy RS-232 port).
 The CP2104 is a full-speed USB 2.0 device and allows baud rates of up to 2 Mbps.
-Drivers are available from Silicon Labs for Windows XP, Windows Vista, Windows 7, Windows 8, Linux, and Mac OS X.
+Drivers are available from Silicon Labs for Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, Linux, and Mac OS X.

 This product requires a USB A to Micro-B cable (not included) to connect to a computer.